NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     P' = R * (P - C) + C + T

 in the adjusted camera.

+Note that currently the camera center *C* is not exposed in the ``.adjust`` file, so external tools cannot recreate this transform.
+This will be rectified at a future time.

 Command-line options for bundle_adjust
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~